christopherwilches/Autonomous-Trading-System/docs/11_limitations_and_future.md

 I also had **no formal mentorship** while building the system.
 Most learning came from self-study, experimentation, and iteration.

-**Why this matters**
+Most progress came from repeated trial, failure, refactoring, and rebuilding.

+**What this led to**
 - Some parts of the system are more primitive than they would be with earlier exposure to professional tooling and software architecture
-- Some design redundancy exists because I built and rebuilt components as my understanding improved, or continue to use redundancies
+- Some redundancy exists because major components were rebuilt multiple times as my understanding deepened, and stability was prioritized over elegance
 - Some edge-case risks may still exist because there was no senior engineer or professional reviewing decisions and implementation early

 ---